php-ru/symfony-docs-ru/components/intl.rst

 The Intl Component
 ==================

-    A PHP replacement layer for the C `intl extension`_ that also provides access to the localization data of the `ICU library`_.
+    This component provides access to the localization data of the `ICU library`_.
+    It also provides a PHP replacement layer for the C `intl extension`_.

 .. caution::